Wang Hai

 Wang Hai (王海; 19 January 1926 – 2 August 2020) was a Chinese fighter pilot and general.
 A flying ace of the Korean War, he served as commander of the People's Liberation Army Air Force (PLAAF) from 1985 to 1992.
 He was awarded the rank of general (shang jiang) in 1988.

 Biography

 Wang Hai was born on January 19, 1926, in Yantai, Shandong Province.
 He joined the Chinese Communist Party (CCP) in September 1945 when he was a student at Weihai High School, and studied at Linyi People's Revolutionary University in Shandong.
 In June 1946 he entered Mudanjiang Aviator School, the first aviator training school of the CCP.
 In May 1950, he graduated from the training program to become a fighter pilot.

 During the Korean War (1950–53), Wang was a pilot of the 3rd Fighter Aviation Division.
-He shot down or damaged nine American aircraft, with his own air group scoring 29.
+He shot down or damaged nine American aircraft.
 The MiG fighter he flew is exhibited in the Military Museum of the Chinese People's Revolution in Beijing.